bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 You might choose to set `T` to store colors, creating a powerful abstraction for [color gradients](https://docs.rs/bevy/0.15.0/bevy/color/struct.ColorCurve.html), position, or the experience your player needs to level up.

-As we vary the progress parameter `t`, we could be representing time (like for animation), or something like distance or displacement as for curves that are mapped into 2D or 3D space, or a fraction of progress between a starting and ending value.
+As we vary the progress parameter `t`, we could be representing time (like for animation), or something like distance as for curves that are mapped into 2D or 3D space, or a fraction of progress between a starting and ending value.

 ## Constructing Curves